dynamo58/charon/README.md

 **⚠️ UNDER CONSTRUCTION ⚠️**

-**I hereby declare that I am not responsible for any consequences that arise if you choose download this software (or its source), refer to the LICENSE file for details.**

 </div>

 # About

 Charon (/ˈkɛərɒn/) is an Twitch chat client.
 Alternative to Chatterino of sorts.
-It aims to claim that position by (eventually) implementing all the features of native, like:
+It aims to claim that position by (eventually) implementing as many features of native as possible, like:

 - predictions,
 - voting,